parrt/msds621/README.md

 	* [Lab: Regularization for logistic regression](https://nbviewer.jupyter.org/github/parrt/msds621/blob/master/labs/linear-models/regularization-logi.ipynb) (Day 3)
 	* See my deep dive: [A visual explanation for regularization of linear models](https://explained.ai/regularization/index.html)

-## Gradient descent for training linear models
+## Training linear models with gradient descent

 This topic is required so we can train regularized linear models, and is critical to understanding neural networks that you'll study in a future class.